Faculty/Staff Directory

 Biography:

 Dr. Greg White is the Director of the Traditional Undergraduate Nursing Program.
 He is an advanced practice registered nurse and Veteran with experience in multiple roles including pre-hospital, flight and military medicine, emergency and critical care nursing, as well as nursing education and leadership.
-He is also the faculty lead for the Veteran to BS in Nursing program, which works with cohots of veterans and currently serving military members to promote veteran nursing student success, individualized advising and counseling, and recognition of existing leadership and clinical skills throughout their admission and progress in the Traditional Undergraduate Nursing Program.
+He is also the faculty lead for the Veteran to BS in Nursing program, which works with cohorts of veterans and currently serving military members to promote veteran nursing student success, individualized advising and counseling, and recognition of existing leadership and clinical skills throughout their admission and progress in the Traditional Undergraduate Nursing Program.

 Recent achievements: